danomatika/ofxPd/README.markdown

 Currently, there is a static function in the videoinput lib on Win that conflicts with a #define in the Pure Data sources.
 The easy fix, until the OF core is updated, is to comment out line 115 in `libs\videoInput\include\videoInput.h`.

 Note: This change hasn't been tested while using the ofVideoGrabber yet ... there is a slight chance it may cause a crash, be warned.

+### "undefined reference to SetDllDirectory" in Win Codeblocks

+Newer versions of libpd check the windows version, so this needs to be set via a define in your codeblocks project.
+If you have an old ofxPd project, this is not set, hence the error.
+See "Adding ofxPd to an Existing Project" above, and add the `WINVER=0x502` define to your project.

 Adding Pure Data external libraries to ofxPd
 --------------------------------------------